Contractible stability spaces and faithful braid group actions: Preliminaries

-A $t$--structure $\ts{D}$ is \defn{bounded} if any object of $\cat{C}$ lies in $\coaisle{D}{-n} \cap \aisle{D}{n}$ for some $n\in \N$.
-In the sequel we will always assume that t-structures are bounded.
-This has three important consequences.
-Firstly, a bounded $t$--structure is completely determined by its heart; the $t$--structure is recovered as
+A t-structure $\ts{D}$ is \defn{bounded} if any object of $\cat{C}$ lies in $\coaisle{D}{-n} \cap \aisle{D}{n}$ for some $n\in \N$. \begin{quote} {\em Henceforth, we will assume that all t-structures are bounded.} \end{quote} This has three important consequences.
+Firstly, a bounded t-structure is completely determined by its heart; the aisle is recovered as

-Secondly, the inclusion $\heart{D} \hookrightarrow \cat{C}$ induces an isomorphism $K(\heart{D}) \cong K(\cat{C})$ of Grothendieck groups.
-Thirdly, if $\heart{D} \subset \heart{E}$ are hearts of bounded t-structures then $\ts{D}=\ts{E}$.
+Secondly, the inclusion $\heart{D} \hookrightarrow \cat{C}$ induces an isomorphism $K \heart{D} \cong K\cat{C}$ of Grothendieck groups.
+Thirdly, if $\heart{D} \tsleq \heart{E}$ are hearts of bounded t-structures then $\ts{D}=\ts{E}$.